Over the next few weeks I want to post a few articles about some of my favorite operational tricks that I’ve seen while working at Stripe.

 - By importing other non-request data into the warehouse, like say information on your users from the core data store, it allows greater levels of deep insight by stitching together data generated from different data sources.

-batches of it to S3, and then periodically running a
+system (NSQ), archiving batches of it to S3, and then

 One of the hazards of any software stack is that unexpected breakages will happen.
 For a typical web service, this often takes the form of an exception raised internally and then converted to an HTTP 500 and returned to the user.